bhavyamistry/Shatranj-Chess-Openings-Analyzer-with-GenAI-for-Explainable-AI/README.md

 ![TensorFlow](https://img.shields.io/badge/TensorFlow-%23FF6F00.svg?style=for-the-badge&logo=TensorFlow&logoColor=white)
 ![Gemini AI](https://img.shields.io/badge/Gemini-8E75B2?style=for-the-badge&logo=googlebard&logoColor=fff)

-## Data Pipelines and Model Preparation
+## Data-Pipelines-Preparation

-We utilize machine learning algorithms to analyze results and select an efficient model for various data types.
+Utilized machine learning algorithms to analyze results and select an efficient model for various data types.
 My approach includes the following steps:

 - I used a `DataFrameSelector` class that inherits from `BaseEstimator` and `TransformerMixin` to select the required attributes of a data frame.
 This class has `init`, `fit`, and `transform` methods and accepts a list of attribute names.